mcathcarth/Protein_charge_pI_calculator/README.md

 *   `pH_step`: Step size for the pH range (e.g., 0.1).

 *   `target_pH`: Specific pH value at which to calculate the net charge (e.g., 7.4).

+## Citation

+If you use this tool in your research, please cite this repository as:

+[Cathcarth Marilina].
+(2024).
+Protein Charge and Isoelectric Point Calculator [GitHub repository].
+Retrieved from https://github.com/mcathcarth/Protein_charge_pI_calculator